 AHAs like lactic acid benefit many skin types, including aging, dry, acne-prone, and sun-damaged skin.

-NOTE: It is important to note that AHAs can make your skin sensitive to the sun, so it is important to use sunscreen when using any product that contains them and for a week after.
+NOTE: It is important to note that AHAs can make your skin sensitive to the sun, so it is important to use sunscreen when using any product that contains AHAs and for a week after to protect your skin from sun exposure.

 The Ordinary Lactic Acid Review